General Terms and Conditions of Purchase

 13. TRADE SECRETS

-14. PROVISION, DRAWING, TOOLS
+14. PROVISION, SIGNING, TOOLS

 This applies accordingly to reproductions.
 Such reproductions may only be made with our prior consent.
-The reproductions shall become our property upon their production.
+The reproductions become our property upon their production.

 15. LIMITATION OF LIABILITY